Click on the image to learn about the Hooded Merganser!

-Click on the image to get inspired!
+Click the image to be inspired!

-Click on the image to be inspired by wildlife
+Click the image to learn more!

-Click the image to read more about this magnificent critter!
+Click the image to learn more!

-Click on the image to get inspired!
+Click the image to learn more.

 PawsPartners.org is an alliance formed between A-PAL Humane Society of Amador County and Tri County Wildlife Care, the latter serving native wildlife in Amador, Calaveras, and Eastern San Joaquin Counties.
 Since inception we have added the Shelter Partners volunteer group, who support our local Animal Control organization, and Amador County Animal Response Team (ACART).